-Tax-loss harvesting is a planning strategy in which an investor proactively sells an investment at a loss, not for “market-timing” or portfolio rebalancing, but specifically for collecting a loss that is available in their portfolio.
+Tax-loss selling is usually done towards the end of the tax year, often done in the context of a portfolio clean-up.
+Tax-loss harvesting, on the other hand, is a tax planning strategy in which an investor proactively sells an investment at a loss, not for “market-timing”, portfolio clean-up or rebalancing, but specifically for collecting a loss that is available in their portfolio.
 Ideally, the loss generated will offset a gain realized by the client over the previous three years.
 The client can then offset a realized gain on a tax return for one of the previous three years and may receive a refund on their next tax return.
+Ideally, this tax refund will be reinvested by the client, as we will see later.

 However, this type of strategy must be carefully planned to avoid pitfalls.
 If a client sells an investment at a loss but doesn’t have a gain to offset it on their return, the strategy will fail.
 It will not generate any immediate tax savings.